wuan/blitzortung_apps/content/en/docs/apps/android/basic.md

 ### Application log

-Show dialog with internal app application log.
+Show a dialog with internal app application log content.
 Can be used for immediate debugging.
 Creates an Email to send in the application log to get help.

 ### Change log

-Show dialog containing recent app features by version number
+Show a dialog containing recent app features by version number

 ### Information

-Show a dialog with app related information.
+Show a dialog with app-related information.

 ## Map usage

 Operations:

-  * Double tap to zoom in
+  * Double-tap to zoom in
   * Pinch to zoom
   * Slide to move
   * Long press to select location for manual location mode